DiscountingCashFlows/readthedocs/docs/source/usage.rst

 This retrieves the company's profile data and prints out a ``Hello World`` message, the company's name, the last stock price and the company's website.

 Press F12 or right-click and Inspect the page, and you will see an expandable object.
 This is the profile object that we have logged using ``console.log(profile);``.
 If you expand it, you will see all the properties the object has.
-These properties are information about the company such as the company's full name.
-We printed it using ``profile.companyName``.
+These properties are information about the company such as the company's full name (``profile.companyName``).

 The following will be printed in the Terminal: